Karl Weierstrass: Biography

 Weierstrass was born into a Roman Catholic family in Ostenfelde, a village near Ennigerloh, in the Province of Westphalia.

-Weierstrass was the son of Wilhelm Weierstrass, a government official, and Theodora Vonderforst both of whom were Catholic Rhinelanders.
+Karl Weierstrass was the son of Wilhelm Weierstrass and Theodora Vonderforst, the former of whom was a government official and both of whom were Catholic Rhinelanders.
 His interest in mathematics began while he was a gymnasium student at the Theodorianum in Paderborn.
-He was sent to the University of Bonn upon graduation to prepare for a government position.
-Because his studies were to be in the fields of law, economics, and finance, he was immediately in conflict with his hopes to study mathematics.
-He resolved the conflict by paying little heed to his planned course of study but continuing private study in mathematics.
-The outcome was that he left the university without a degree.
-He then studied mathematics at the Münster Academy (which was even then famous for mathematics) and his father was able to obtain a place for him in a teacher training school in Münster.
-Later he was certified as a teacher in that city.
+He was sent to the University of Bonn upon graduation, to prepare for a government position; to this end, his studies were to be in the fields of law, economics, and finance—a situation immediately in conflict with his own hopes to study mathematics.
+He resolved the conflict by paying little heed to his planned course of study but continuing to study mathematics in private, which ultimately resulted in his leaving the university without a degree.

+Weierstrass continued to study mathematics at the Münster Academy (an institution even then famous for mathematics), and his father was able to obtain a place for him in a teacher-training school in Münster; his efforts there did, eventually, lead to his certification as a teacher in that city.
 During this period of study, Weierstrass attended the lectures of Christoph Gudermann and became interested in elliptic functions.

-In 1843 he taught in Deutsch Krone in West Prussia and since 1848 he taught at the Lyceum Hosianum in Braunsberg.
-Besides mathematics he also taught physics, botany, and gymnastics.

-Weierstrass may have had an illegitimate child named Franz with the widow of his friend Carl Wilhelm Borchardt.
+In 1843 he taught in Deutsch Krone in West Prussia, and from 1848 he taught at the Lyceum Hosianum in Braunsberg.
+Besides mathematics, he also taught physics, botany, and gymnastics.
+At some point, Weierstrass may have had an illegitimate child with the widow of his friend Carl Wilhelm Borchardt.